codevvvv9/winder/docs/components/toast.md

-This component can be closed automatically or clicked to close, the default position is shown top.
+This component can be closed automatically or clicked to close, the default position is shown top, it have three position: top, bottom, middle.

 ``` html
 <w-toast :autoClose="false" position="middle">Toast</w-toast>